 Another thing that gets me is more or less rational: the Arabic numeral at three o’clock is cut in the most unpleasant way.
 I could have taken it for a sort of tongue in cheek design quirk, but I know that this is because somebody decided to cut a corner and didn’t adapt the dial to the mass-produced mechanism that animates it.
 Not good.

-According to Ball Watches, the gadget will go on sale in December and will be available at a recommended street price of $7700: not very expensive for a watch in a rose gold body.
+According to Ball Watches, the gadget will go on sale in December and will be available at a recommended street price of $7700: not too expensive for a watch in a rose gold body.

 See also: Ball Trainmaster Eternity Automatic